vedaldi/practical-object-category-detection/doc/instructions.md

   w, hogCellSize, scales) ;
 ```

-**Note:** The function process an image per time, visualizing the results as it progresses.
+**Note:** The function processes an image per time, visualizing the results as it progresses.
 The PR curve is the result of the *accumulation* of the detections obtained thus far.

 > **Task:** Open the `evaluateModel.m` file in MATLAB and add a breakpoint right at the end of the for loop.
 Now run the evaluation code again and look at each image individually (use `dbcont` to go to the next image).
 Check out the correct and incorrect matches in each image and their ranking and the effect of this in the cumulative precision-recall curve.